 Guerrilla fighters are really gorillasThis section contains beliefs all on a common theme: Guerrilla fighters are really gorillas.
-Show most recent or highest rated first or go back to wars.

 When I listened to the news and the announcer talked about gorilla warfare in Africa, I pictured hairy gorillas with guns fighting.
 I wondered where they got the guns and who taught them to shoot.